- Home

 Check Current Conditions

-Look at the weather status bar at the top of the Gainesville radar page for temperature, humidity, and wind speed across the University of Florida campus area.
+View the real-time weather status at the top of the Gainesville radar page.
+You'll see current temperature, wind speed, and precipitation across Alachua County.
+This snapshot tells you what's happening right now near the University of Florida campus and surrounding areas.

 Who Benefits from Gainesville Weather Radar